 The majority of the structural liquidity surplus from client operations is invested in bonds with the very best ratings.
-In this context, we continue to have high standards for credit security and market liquidity of these investments, to keep possible price volatility to a minimum.
+In this context, we continue to have high standards for the credit security and market liquidity of these investments, to keep possible price volatility to a minimum.

-Our liquidity reserve (including promissory notes) is dominated by securities issued by German public-sector issuers, which account for 37% (previous year: 38%) and those guaranteed either by the Federal Republic of Germany or a German state, which account for 56% (previous year: 54%).
-German Pfandbriefs and Scandinavian covered bonds are also in the portfolio.
+Our liquidity reserve (including promissory notes) is dominated by securities issued by German public-sector issuers, which account for 37.6% (2021: 37%) and those guaranteed either by the Federal Republic of Germany or a German state, which account for 60.8% (2021: 56%).
+Our portfolio also includes German Pfandbriefs and Scandinavian covered bonds, albeit only to an insignificant extent.
 The Bank did not hold European government bonds at the end of the year.
-The average remaining maturity of the portfolio was 1.6 years (previous year: 2.2 years) at year-end, so that only minor spread change risks exist in the portfolio.
-Due to limited investment opportunities in the preferred investment universe, a portion of the liquidity surplus remained in the ECB deposit facility.
+The average remaining maturity of the portfolio was 1.3 years (2021: 1.6 years), meaning that there are only minor spread change risks in the portfolio.
+Due to the improved but limited investment opportunities in the preferred investment universe, a substantial portion of the liquidity surplus, €3.1 billion, remained in the ECB deposit facility.